 As for the pumpkins that are grown in Colombia, I’m assuming that they will work for this recipe as well since they’re used for all kinds of recipes down there.
 So, if you live in Colombia just use whatever pumpkin you can find, make this recipe and please, let me know how it turns out.

-2. Cut off the top of the pumpkin with a knife and then cut it in half.
+- Cut off the top with a knife and then cut it in half.
 Scoop out all of the seeds with the help of a spoon.

-6. Place the cheesecloth in a small container and then put the puree on top to ring the water out with your hands.
+- Place the cheesecloth over a small container and then put the puree on top to ring out the excess water.
 You can also put it in colander and let it drain for about 4 hours.